Golden Swing: Tournaments

 In 2010, the Chile Open was moved from Viña del Mar to Santiago.
 However, the tournament returned to Viña de Mar only two years later.
 In 2015, the tournament was bought by investors in Colombia, and moved to Quito, Ecuador.
 The Ecuador Open's last event was 2018, after which it ceased due to lack of funding, and moved to Córdoba, Argentina.

 In 2012, the Brasil Open was moved from Costa do Sauípe to São Paulo and transitioned from outdoors to indoors.

-Starting in 2014, the Mexican Open switched from clay to hard courts, serving as a lead-up to the first ATP World Tour Masters 1000 event of the season in Indian Wells, United States.
+Starting in 2014, the Mexican Open switched from clay to hard courts, serving as a lead-up to the first ATP Masters 1000 event of the season in Indian Wells, United States.
 The same year, Brazilian investors purchased the ATP 500 level tournament from Memphis which was played on indoor hard courts.
 They moved it to Rio de Janeiro as the new anchor tournament of the Golden Swing.

+In 2019, the Brasil Open was scrapped, and replaced with the Chile Open, with a new edition in 2020.
+Six years passed between editions of an ATP tournament in Chile.

-Tournaments as of 2020
+Tournaments as of 2025

 Former Golden Swing tournaments

-The Ecuador Open and Brasil Open have been disbanded while the Mexican Open has rebranded itself as a lead-up tournament to the Indian Wells and Miami Masters.
+The Ecuador Open and Brasil Open have been disbanded while the Mexican Open has rebranded itself as a hard court lead-up tournament to the Indian Wells and Miami Masters.